-You must apply the deployed custom MuleSoft policy to use MuleSoft as an API gateway with PingAuthorize.
+You must apply the deployed custom MuleSoft policy to use MuleSoft as an application programming interface (API) gateway with PingAuthorize.

 The PingAuthorize policy supports HTTP APIs configured with the Endpoint with proxy or Basic Endpoint options.

 - 1. Sign on to your MuleSoft Anypoint account. - 2.
 Go to the API manager, expand the API to which you want to attach the PingAuthorize policy, and click Version.